mrahtz/tensorflow-rl-pong/README.md

 Basically, an attempt at a TensorFlow version of Andrej Karpathy's [Deep Reinforcement Learning: Pong from Pixels](http://karpathy.github.io/2016/05/31/rl/).

+## Changes from Andrej's Code

+* Andrej accumulates gradients from each episode over a batch size of 10 episodes, and then applies them all in one go.
+I think this is based on a recommendation in [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/pdf/1602.01783.pdf).
+It looked like this was going to be a pain to do in TensorFlow, though, (see e.g.
+  <http://stackoverflow.com/q/37710974>), so here we just use a batch size of
+  one episode.

 ## Lessons Learned

 * Given that the number of rounds the agent wins and loses each episode jumps